HomeLatest NewsPolicyAustralia tightens noose around BigTech companies, slaps new regulatory framework to check misinformation

 The crackdown adds another element to the ruling conservative government’s assertion that it has taken a big stick approach to tech giants, as it faces an election that is due by May that most polls suggest it will lose.

-Fletcher said the new powers for the regulator would be introduced to parliament in late 2022, meaning it would likely be up to the current opposition Labor party to shepherd them through if the government loses the election.
+Fletcher said the new powers for the regulator would be introduced to in late 2022, meaning it would likely be up to the current opposition Labor party to shepherd them through if the government loses the election.

 Get the day's headlines from Tech Observer straight in your inbox